cjhaws/fs-corejs-objects/object-literals/README.md

 # Assignment - Object Literals
 > What is an object literal?
 Why are they important?

 For this assignment you will be creating some objects that relate to robots.
-For this assignment, you'll demonstrate competency of object literals.
+For this assignment, you will demonstrate competency of object literals.

 ### Requirements

-1. Create an Optimus Prime object literal that contains the following properties: name, faction, power.
+1. Create and export an Optimus Prime object literal that contains the following properties: name, faction, power.
 2. Create a greet function that returns  'Hi, I'm Optimus Prime'
-3. Create an Megatron object literal that contains the following properties: name, faction, power.
+3. Create and export a Megatron object literal that contains the following properties: name, faction, power.
 4. Create a greet function that returns  'Hi, I'm Megatron'
 5. Create a FACTION constant that looks like this.